PalmPalm7/CS162-Group13-Clone/doc/project1.md

 ### Synchronization

-When the kernel calls the scheduler, interrupts are turned off so there is no need for considering any new synchronization issues.
+When the kernel calls the scheduler, interrupts are turned off, so there is no need for considering any new synchronization issues.
 It is safe to assume that since Pintos runs without synchronization conflict prior to these modifications, it will continue to do so after them.

 ### Rationale